 Generally, the crawfish season in Louisiana runs from mid-January through early-July for crawfish caught in the wild, with the peak months being March, April and May.
 Crawfish from farms are available over a longer period of the year.

-What is the size is typical size of a sack of crawfish?
+What is the typical size of a sack of crawfish?

 Mesh sacks of crawfish vary in weight, but the average sack weighs around 34-36 pounds.
 However, some can be as small as 25lbs, others as large as 43lbs.

 I'm ordering crawfish for an upcoming event.
 What is the recommended amount of crawfish per person?

 The standard guideline is three pounds per person ... for the "average" person that is.
 This recommendation is based on serving the crawfish with corn and potatoes.
 Some long-time crawfish diners may consume up to five pounds.

 How in the world do I boil crawfish?